gah-mewbittik/SAM-Project-1/README.md

 ## Usage

 To use this application, simply click the following link:
-From there you will be able view the application and use it by simply clicking into the input area.
+From there you will be able view the application and use it by simply enter a city and click on search button.

 ![Initial Page](assets/images/initialPage.png)
 ![Auto Complete](assets/images/googleAutoComplete.png)